 Location of the .DBC File

 Since the SQL Alias Manager encrypts the logon dbc file, a staff user can't see any passwords saved in the file.
-Opening the file in the Alias Manager will not display the passwords and will also not allow copying of the passwords using the clipboard.
+Opening the file in the Alias Manager will not display the passwords and will also not allow the copying of the passwords using the clipboard.

 Creating a New Database Connection